t184256/xslang/README.md

 3) Writing a standard library for it

-4) Choosing how the source-to-source transformations should be defined (regexps?
+4) Choosing how the source-to-source transformations should be defined (character stream transformations? regexps?
 LEPL-assisted transformations? lower priority identifier redefinitions? custom executable rewriters?) and stacked.

 5) Implementing those transformations